 Currently, there is no medical treatment for early AMD or dry AMD.
 Studies have been done that suggest that certain vitamins and minerals, such as zinc, lutein and zeazanthin, may slow the disease’s progression.
 You should also have a dilated eye exam every year to determine if the AMD is advancing.

 Wet AMD can be treated with laser surgery, photodynamic therapy (PDT) with or without injection of steroids into the eye, and the painless injection of drugs such as Lucentis, Eylea, Macugen and Visudyne that attempt to stop abnormal blood vessel growth in the retina.
 Lucentis has been shown to improve vision in a significant number of people with macular degeneration.
 But AMD and vision loss may still progress in spite of the treatment.

 To learn more about macular degeneration treatment in Schuylkill County, contact Eye Consultants of Pennsylvania and our retinal specialists.
-We have four convenient locations in Pottsville, Wyomissing, Pottstown and Blandon.
+We have five convenient locations in Pottsville, Wyomissing, Pottstown, Lebanon and Blandon.
 For an appointment, call toll-free 1-800-762-7132.